 An easy way to change the LinearLayout to a RelativeLayout is to add XML attributes in the Text tab.

-1. Open the activity_main.xml layout file, and click the Code tab at the top right of the editing pane to see the XML code.
+activity_main.xml layout file, and click the Code tab at the top right of the editing pane to see the XML code.<LinearLayout at the top to <RelativeLayout so that the statement looks like this:<RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"

-5. Add the android:layout_centerHorizontal attribute to the same Button to center the view horizontally within its parent, which in this case is the RelativeLayout view group.
+android:layout_centerHorizontal attribute to the same Button to center the view horizontally within its parent, which in this case is the RelativeLayout view group.android:layout_centerHorizontal="true"

 android:id="@+id/button_count"